 Oddly, in the beginning marketing was the least of my worries.
-My father has an incredible reputation and a long list of contacts.
+My father is well known and has a long list of contacts.
 I also have many contacts and experience as a D1 head coach, D3 assistant and HS head coach even though it was many years ago.
-Little did I know that marketing would be my greatest challenge.
-This reminds me of another saying of my own (I think); "the more I learn, the more I realize I don't know".
+Little did I know that marketing would be the greatest challenge.
+This reminds me of my own saying; "the more I learn, the stupider I feel".

-That all said, I can report that our first nearly two years have been an overall, exciting success!
+That all said, I can report that our first nearly two years have been an overall, exciting (emotionally draining) success.
 We were granted a 2nd utility patent that was published July 2018.
 The Head Rock website went live almost two years ago and is in the top 25% of Shopify sites launched that month.

 First prototype makes an appearance at Homewood field

-There are currently over 500 Head Rocks in use.
-OK, that's not Swaxlax ball numbers, but you have to start somewhere.
-We have sold about 200 to date through our website and nearly 50 at Laxcon 2019 We have given away more than 150.
-A good friend tells me I need to keep planting more seeds.
+There are currently over 700 Head Rocks in use.
+We have sold about 300 through our website and 50 at Laxcon 2019 We have given away more than 100.
+We have to keep planting more seeds.

 I learned to use social media after shunning it all my life.
-Hey I'm old and I don't really care what someone I knew in college had for lunch :) In this pursuit, I have gained the most encouragement.
+Hey, I don't really care what someone I knew in college had for lunch today.
+In this pursuit, I have gained the most encouragement.
 The community at Instagram and Twitter have really kept me going.
 We have had some encouraging feedback (one could say informal endorsements!) from professional players.
 Early adopters are reporting increased shot velocity!

 Partnering with like-minded lacrosse entrepreneurs like Rocket Mesh is also something I am very grateful for.
 Let us know if we can partner with you!

 - We made the front page of our local Hyattsville Life and Times.
 This is a really nicely written piece.